 Put potting soil in the bottom pot around the middle “prop” pot.

-Arrange crawling herb angled to outside of pot so when they start to grow they can spill over the sides.
+Arrange crawling herbs angled to the outside of the pot so they can spill over the sides when they start to grow.

 Add the second level of the tower.
 Put the potting soil in the second pot, covering the prop pot again.